MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ![Summary tab in the results panel](media/power-query-sdk-vs-code/datasource-output.jpg)

-To evaluate a different query you simply need to modify the *.query.pq file, save it and then run the evaluation task again with any of the 3 methods.
+To evaluate a different query you simply need to modify the *.query.pq file, save it and then run the evaluation task again with any of the three methods.

 >[!NOTE]
 > The Power Query SDK does not manage any sort of caching mechanism for the evaluations.